An army of veterans and volunteers organizes online to evacuate Afghans, from thousands of miles away

 Many of these advocates have unique access to people and intelligence, feeding that information to potential evacuees over WhatsApp, text and through family members.
 Backgrounds in intelligence, communications and other specialties have combined to slice through inertia at the airport gate, where some veterans leverage contacts with colleagues still in uniform, Pelak said.
 Help can be in the form of a time and place to be, what to wear or hold, or even a signal or password.

-“Often we'll work with people in our group who work in the Pentagon and work in the State Department and have real time access to information,” said Saboe, who lives in Denver.
+“Often we’ll work with people in our group who work in the Pentagon and work in the State Department and have real-time access to information,” said Saboe, who lives in Denver.

 Shaun So, an Army veteran volunteering in the effort who lives two doors down from Pelak, spent days coordinating the evacuation of his former interpreter, a naturalized U.S. citizen who uses the name Freddie.
-He shepherded paperwork to contacts on the ground and funneled him to the right location to get through to the airport, So said.
+He shepherded paperwork to contacts on the ground and funneled Freddie to the right location to get through to the airport, So said.
 He also prepared Freddie, who returned to Afghanistan to be with family, for the cold calculus of the situation: He could only leave if his two nephews stayed behind.

-He agreed, and on Wednesday morning, Freddie crossed the threshold and made it onto airport grounds while speaking to a Washington Post reporter.
+Freddie agreed, and on Wednesday morning, he crossed the threshold and made it onto airport grounds while speaking to a Washington Post reporter.
 He pointed his camera toward one gate, describing it as a frequent area for warning shots from U.S. troops.

 “It’s chaos,” he said on a video call.

 Pelak and Reed are a few of the more than 1,000 volunteers on a Slack group called AFG Expatriation, many of whom served on combat deployments and humanitarian relief missions.
-The channel has pulsated with activity all week, including rapidly evolving information, like which gates may become open for a few minutes to let evacuees through.
+The channel has pulsated with activity all week, including rapidly evolving information, such as which gates may become open for a few minutes to let evacuees through.
 Once a member learns of the changes, texts crisscross between the United States and evacuees at the airport, directing them on where to go, Pelak said.
-Some Afghans used live location sharing so volunteers could monitor their progress.
+Some Afghans used live location-sharing so volunteers could monitor their progress.

 One of the most effective volunteers, according to members of the group, is Paul Alkoby, a 30 year-old former Air Force combat medic in Orlando.
-Alkoby’s relationships and networking capabilities were a linchpin in getting over 1,000 Afghans into Kabul airport and eventually out of the city.
-Alkoby said he has made many calls to members of Congress to get attention for the plight of Afghans this week.
+Alkoby’s relationships and networking capabilities were a linchpin in getting over 1,000 Afghans into the Kabul airport and eventually out of the city.
+Alkoby said he has made many calls to members of Congress to get attention to the plight of Afghans this week.

 “They didn’t know who I was at first or maybe didn’t believe me,” Alkoby said.
 He said he is worried Americans remaining in Afghanistan could soon be in a similar crisis if a more unified rescue mission is not developed.